 - In 1337, north of Tenochtitlan Aztec group, separated from the main tribe and founded the City of Tlatelolco.

 - In 1348, a war with Tepanecs during which were destroyed many manuscripts from the Texcoco royal archives.

 - In 1359 Cholula was conquered by the kingdom Huexotzingo.

-- In 1375 the Azcapotzalco ruler authorized the Aztecs to elect formally their own ruler, and in the period between 1375 and 1376 the Aztecs elect a first supreme leader – Acamapichtli (1376-1395).
-During his reign, he strengthens the political position of the Aztecs strengthened both external and internal.
+- In 1375 the Azcapotzalco ruler authorized the Aztecs to elect formally their own ruler, and in the period between 1375 and 1376, the Aztecs elected a first supreme leader – Acamapichtli (1376-1395).
+During his reign, he strengthened the political position of the Aztecs both external and internal.

-- Probably in 1390 was founded the Great Temple, dedicated to Huitzilopochtli, but it is likely it could be built earlier.
+- Probably in 1390, the Great Temple, was dedicated to Huitzilopochtli, but it is likely it could be built earlier.

 - In 1405/14 (the one was given in 1405, on the other – in 1414) the third emperor of the Aztecs became Chimalpopoca (1405/14-1428), brother of Huitzilihuitl.
 He approved a complex system of dynastic succession.
 Tlatoani (supreme ruler) was elected by four military commanders appointed by the Supreme Council.
 They could choose tlatoani among brothers of died tlatoani, and if they were not, among the sons and nephews in the male line.

-- By 1418 tepanecs of Azcapotzalco conquer the entire area Texcoco.
+- By 1418 tepanecs of Azcapotzalco conquered the entire area of Texcoco.

 - In 1428, came to power Itzcoatl (1428-1440).